uid/gitstream/README.md

 e.g.: [http://localhost:8000?theGitGo](http://localhost:8000?theGitGo).

 ### Misc.
 Debugging
 * MIT's OpenID is not friendly with VPNs.
-Make sure your VPN is disabled when using the app.
+Make sure your VPN is disabled when accessing the GitStream webpage.